YonicDev/gca-js/README.md

 ### Configuration
 When you plug the Nintendo&reg; Wii U GameCube&trade; Adapter  in your computer, it will not be able to be used unless you configure your operating system to provide access to the Adapter.

-In gca-js 1.2.0, developers will be able to automatize this process of configuration for consumer use.
+In gca-js 2.0.0, this will be heavily revamped, and developers will be able to automatize this process of configuration for consumer use.

 #### Windows
 Windows will fail to recognize the HID-like driver built in the kernel of the Adapter, so it must be replaced with a generic WinUSB driver.

 Developers can use [gca-wincfg](https://github.com/YonicDev/gca-wincfg) to make an automatic driver installer within their game, but it's only supported for 64-bit versions of Windows.

-> **NOTE:** From 1.2.0, gca-wincfg is an optional dependency of gca-js that is installed on Windows systems.
+> **NOTE:** From 2.0.0, gca-wincfg is an optional dependency of gca-js that is installed on Windows systems.

 Gamers and consumers can run the sample script file within gca-wincfg with node to simply install it automatically, or use [Zadig](http://zadig.akeo.ie/downloads/zadig-2.3.exe) if they are running on a 32-bit Windows.